Biden says 'you ain't black' if torn between him and Trump, in dustup with Charlamagne tha God

 That’s when Biden dove into a rapid-fire defense of his record with the black community.

-“I tell you if you’ve got a problem figuring out if you’re for me or for Trump, then you ain’t black,” he said.
+“I tell you if you have a problem figuring out whether you’re for me or Trump, then you ain’t black,” he said.

 It's unclear whether Biden meant to refer only to the host or to the black community as a whole.